How Do I Remove Big Files on MacBook Air/Pro

 Step 4.
-To protect an important file, you may put mouse cursor beside its name and click .
+To avoid misdeletion, you can protect an important file by putting mouse cursor beside its name and click .
 The file will be added to White list so that it won't be delete by mistake.
 Choose "White list" to view files you don't want to remove.

 Step 6.
 After you have ticked all files that you want to delete, click "Next" on the bottom right corner.
 You'll be asked to confirm your selections.
 Please double check the files before you press "Remove".

-By using Dr. Cleaner, you can clean your MacBook not only more conveniently, but more effectively.
-With the program, you can remove data that are hard to find manually, such as duplicate files, system files.
+With the program, you can also remove data that are hard to find manually, such as duplicate files, system files.